OptimalDesignLab/PumiInterface.jl/README.md

 To make an MDS model from the Parasolid model:
 ```
-  mdlConvert airfoil.x_t airfoil.dmg
+  mdlConvert airfoil_nonmanifold_nat.x_t airfoil.dmg
 ```

 Note that this conversion loses all geometry shape information, as described above.  `mdlConvert` can also take a GeomSim `.smd` file as the first argument.

 As mentioned above, SimModeler saves an `sms` mesh file.
-It is recommended to convert it to the MDS mesh format `smd`.
+It is recommended to convert it to the MDS mesh format `smb`.
 Assuming SimModeler files were saved as `airfoil_meshmodel.smd` and `airfoil_mesh.sms`:

 ```